Coxwold: Governance

 Coxwold is in the Thirsk and Malton UK Parliament constituency.

-It is part of the Stillington electoral district of North Yorkshire County Council.
-It is also in the White Horse ward of Hambleton District Council, which returns one councillor.
+From 1974 to 2023 it was part of the district of Hambleton.
+It is now administered by the unitary North Yorkshire Council.

 A new Coxwold village website was launched in 2018.

 Geography

 Most of the buildings in the village are on a slight incline, with the church at the top.
 At the bottom of the hill was the village smithy, now a holiday cottage.
 The Fauconberg Arms Inn is on the main street.
 It bears the arms and motto of Baron Fauconberg and offers accommodation and a restaurant.

 According to the 1881 UK Census the population was 313.
-The 2001 UK Census put the population at 185, 161 being over the age of sixteen and 92 of those in employment.
+The 2001 UK Census put the population of the wider civil parish at 265.

 The nearest villages to Coxwold are Husthwaite 1.6 mi to the south-west, Carlton Husthwaite 2.4 mi to the west, Kilburn 2 mi to the north-west, Wass 1.7 mi to the north-east and Oulston 1.6 mi to the south-south-east.

 Green's Beck runs south-westwards through the village to join Mill Beck, form Elphin Beck and eventually flow into the River Swale.